 Nameplate & Listings (UL 844 • UL 924 • T‑Code • Ta)

-• UL 844: Confirms hazardous‑location construction.
-Nameplate must show Class/Division/Group and T‑code.
+- UL 844: Confirms hazardous‑location construction.
+Nameplate should show the required Class/Division/Group (or Zone marking where applicable) plus temperature rating.

-• UL 924: Required for egress devices (EXIT visibility, transfer to battery, ~90‑minute runtime).
+- UL 924: Required for egress devices where specified (EXIT visibility, transfer to battery, ~90‑minute runtime requirements as applicable).

 Temperature basics: T‑Codes for Explosion‑Proof Fixtures